BLOG

 ATDD focuses on involving team members with different perspectives such as the customer, developer and tester.
 The three meet to formulate acceptance tests incorporating perspectives of customer development and testing.
 The customer is focused on the problem that is to be solved.
 The development team is focused on how the problem is to be solved.

-Whereas, the testing team is focused on what could go wrong.
-Acceptance tests are a representation of the user's point of view and it describes how the system will function.
-It also helps to verify that the system functions as it is supposed to.
+The testing team is focused on what could go wrong.
+Acceptance tests represent the user's point of view and describe how the system will function.
+They also help verify that the system functions as it is supposed to.
 In some instances, acceptance tests are automated.

 3) Exploratory testing

-In this type of testing, the test design and test execution phase go hand in hand.
-The exploratory testing emphasizes working software over comprehensive documentation.
-The individuals and interactions are more important than the process and tools.
+In this type of testing, the test design and test execution phases go hand in hand.
+Exploratory testing emphasizes working software over comprehensive documentation.
+Individuals and interactions are more important than the process and tools.
 Customer collaboration holds greater value than contract negotiations.

-Exploratory testing is more adaptable to changes as well.
-Testers identify the functionality of an application by exploring the application and then learning the application to design and execute the test plans.
+Exploratory testing is also more adaptable to changes.
+Testers identify an application's functionality by exploring it and then learning it to design and execute test plans.

 Conclusion

 Security Testing is going through a major shift in gears as it transitions into the agile environment.
 This change might seem a small one because the end purpose being served is similar.
-However, in the long run of a project, the integration of all 3 teams involved in a security testing project will help in better client satisfaction and a better reputation.
-The sooner a firm recognises, understands and implements Agile principles, the better results they would fetch.
+However, in the long run of a project, the integration of all three teams involved in a security testing project will help improve client satisfaction and a better reputation.
+The sooner a firm recognizes, understands, and implements Agile principles, the better results they will fetch.